chaos-lord/CryEd/README.md

 # How to add a new base cry:

 Add the sound itself to audio/cries.asm.
-TODO: link a GBC sound engine guide.
-Add a pointer to the new base cry to audio/cry_pointers in the same way as those that exist Add a new constant to cry_constants.asm in the same way as those that exist
+TODO: Add a guide to making base cries Add a pointer to the new base cry to audio/cry_pointers in the same way as those that exist Add a new constant to cry_constants.asm in the same way as those that exist